ACCESS-Community-Hub/PyEarthTools/packages/documentation/docs/documentation/training/Creating/predictor.md

 By themselves `ModelWrapper` provide only the most basic functionality, loading models, saving and running a single forward pass with the model.

-Using `edit.training.Predictor` allows for a managed prediction to be run with the model, taking an index in which to get data from the `Pipeline` setup with the model.
+Using `pyearthtools.training.Predictor` allows for a managed prediction to be run with the model, taking an index in which to get data from the `Pipeline` setup with the model.

 This however, simply uses the `ModelWrapper.predict` function so runs a single forward pass.